|Nutrition Facts (per serving)|

 Enjoy your meal!

-- If using pork tenderloin in this dish, check for doneness after about 3 hours to avoid overcooking.
+- You can use thick pork tenderloin in this dish.
+When doing so, check for doneness after about 3 hours to avoid overcooking.
 Very lean meat will become tough if overcooked.

 - Creole-Style Pork and Sweet Potatoes: Replace the cinnamon and brown sugar with about 1 1/2 teaspoons of Cajun or Creole seasoning, or to taste.